 Interest rate risk: Interest rate risk is the risk that changes in interest rates that will adversely affect the fair value of an investment.
 Although it does not have a written policy to address interest rate risk, OSAG's management and Board of Trustees monitor its investment performance on an ongoing basis to limit OSAG's interest rate risk.
-As of June 30, 2015, all of OSAG's investments were short-term liquid investments or certificate of deposits, of which \$489,000 mature in fiscal year 2016 and \$2,237,410 mature in 2017 and 2018.
-Based on the outstanding maturity schedule of OSAG's certificates of deposit, these investments have limited interest rate risk.
+As of June 30, 2016, all of OSAG's investments were short-term liquid investments or certificate of deposits, of which \$1,238,500 mature in fiscal year 2017 and \$492,526 mature in fiscal year 2018.

-Concentration of credit risk: OSAG's investments in certificates of deposit are held with twelve separate financial institutions each holding 7 percent of total investments and are fully covered by federal deposit insurance.
-The money market investment holds 12 percent of total investments is invested in American Funds Money Market Fund.
+Concentration of credit risk: OSAG's investments in certificates of deposit are held with thirteen separate financial institutions holding a total of approximately 31 percent of total investments and are fully covered by federal deposit insurance.
+OSAG has no individual investments in any issuer exceeding 5 percent of total investments.